clevertech/boilerplate/README.md

   hot-reloading, local utilities (npm scripts), dev tools (linters, git hooks), etc.
 * 🛠 Implements a solid workflow for building, testing and deploying applications
+* 👤 Secure and complete authentication functionality (including 2FA with either SMS or apps like Google Authenticator)

 Some of the best practices include: